Rosh Hashanah is a very important holiday in the Jewish religion. Read on to find out more about this most important time!

 The shofar is a musical instrument made from the horn of a kosher animal, usually a ram.
 A kosher animal and kosher foods are things that the Jewish bible says it’s okay for people to eat.
-The rules for this come mostly from the books of Leviticus and Deuteronomy, and it’s called Kashrut.
+The rules for this come mostly from the books of Leviticus and Deuteronomy and are called Kashrut.

 The reason for blowing the horn over the course of the day is it’s used as a symbol, said to “wake people up” so that they can be better people.

 Another tradition for Rosh Hashanah is going to a river or stream and emptying one’s pockets.
 It’s been a part of the traditions since about the 1400’s.